ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

   8 8 8 1 1 1
 ```

+1. The `verbosity` variable is set to `high` to give more information about
+      the SCF calculation, including occupation of the bands at each k-point.
-1. The `occupations` variable is set to `smearing` to tell Quantum Espresso
+2. The `occupations` variable is set to `smearing` to tell Quantum Espresso
       to use a smearing scheme [:link:input
       description](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm362).
-2. The `smearing` variable is set to `fermi-dirac` to tell Quantum Espresso
+3. The `smearing` variable is set to `fermi-dirac` to tell Quantum Espresso
       to use a Fermi-Dirac smearing scheme. [:link:input
       description](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm404).
-3. The `degauss` variable is set to 0.1d0 to set the width of the smearing.
+4. The `degauss` variable is set to 0.1d0 to set the width of the smearing.
       see [:link:input
       description](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm401).